Money Saving Rental Tips

 - Parking requirements

-In addition to the regular fee, travelers have to pay local taxes when booking " Dune Castle East: Family Friendly Oceanfront Beach Duplex With Adjoining Door ", in addition to various other additional fees which may be required based upon their situation, including a pet fee, earlier check-in or later check-out fee, or a pool heating fee for private swimming pool usage during the fall or spring months.
+In addition to the normal charge, vacationers must pay local taxes when renting " Dune Castle East: Family Friendly Oceanfront Beach Duplex With Adjoining Door ", in addition to various other fees which might be required based upon their circumstances, including a dog charge, earlier check-in or later check-out fee, or a pool heating fee for private pool usage during the fall or spring months.

-Cancellation policies vary with each property.
-Many rental home contracts include an option for trip insurance.
-Trip insurance guards the renter against emergency situations and weather events, It provides relief should catastrophe strike.
+Cancellation policies are different with each vacation rental.
+Many rental property contracts include an option for trip insurance.
+Trip insurance shields the renter against emergencies and weather events, It gives comfort should disaster strike.

-As soon as you think you've found "the one", begin the reservation process.
-Bear in mind that most rental contracts will require a significant rental deposit and/or security deposit to protect the vacation home owner.
+When everything seems right, it's finally time to sign on the dotted line.
+Keep in mind that most rental contracts will require a significant rental deposit and/or security deposit to cover the home owner.

-Make sure you get the manager's contact telephone number and entry/exit procedures for your rental.
-We suggest saving the contact's information in your cell phone and wallet.
+Be sure to get the manager's contact phone number and entry/exit procedures for your rental property.
+We recommend saving the contact's details in your phone and wallet.

 During your Stay

 - Take notes of any wear and tear soon after you arrive.
 If you find damages, or if repairs are needed contact the rental manager right away.